The School of Education Celebrates You!

-Deadlines to Apply for Graduation
+Actions & Deadlines to Apply for College Graduation:

 Apply for College Graduation

 All undergraduates planning to graduate must apply for College Graduation to officially notify the university of their intent to graduate in the term for which they apply.
-The application for Graduation is to notify the university that you wish to graduate; it also notifies the GSOE to begin the graduation process.
-Once you have registered for the courses you plan to take during your final quarter in which you expect to graduate, please submit your required Application for Graduation via your R’Web portal.Submit your College Graduation application (per major only) via R’web by 4:00 pm of the identified deadline.
+The application for Graduation is to notify the university that you wish to graduate; it also prompts your Academic Advisors to review your final degree requirements during their application review window.After your register for your final quarter courses (1st pass of enrollment window), please submit your Graduation Application for via your R’Web portal.Submit your College Graduation application (per major only) via R’web by 4:00 pm of the identified deadline.
 Please contact your Advisor(s) immediately if you miss your deadline.

 Confirm that your concentration, double major, and minor (if any) are correct in your Student Profile and Degree Audit.
 Please contact your Academic Advisor if your programs are missing or incorrect.
 Satisfying remaining units: It is important to meet UCR Residency (completing 35 of final 45 units at UCR during final year) and satisfying 180-216 degree units.
 Your degree audit will update about 24 hours after any enrollment change.
 If the degree audit continues to alert you about missing units to meet these requirements, then you must add those units.Degree % completion1.
 Students enrolled in their final courses will remain at a steady 98%-degree completion until final grades are released, achieving 100%-degree completion.2.
 Students with 99% or 97% or below degree completion have either:

 a.
 Holds to clear

 b.
-Grade Delays or Incompletes
+Grade Delay or Incomplete

 c.
 Pending transfer work